Adult development: Retirement communities

-Phased Retirement
+Phased retirement

-Oftentimes jobs become a part of people's identities because they work there for so long that it becomes part of who they are and is a place where they feel they belong.
+Often jobs become a part of people's identities because they work there for so long.
 Abrupt retirement does not allow them to come to terms with losing this part of their identity.
-This can create a lot of psychological distress and it can make people not want to retire at all.
-It is painful and can be unhealthy to just fully retire instead of phasing into retirement, however, phased retirement has costs along with its benefits.
+This can create psychological distress and can make people not want to retire.
+It is painful and can be unhealthy to just fully retire instead of phasing into retirement, however, phased retirement has its own pros and cons.